15 Samgyetang Spots In Singapore For Your Comfort Food Fix, From $6.80

 Hangawi Korean Food

 If you’re in town and looking for a wallet-friendly option, Hangawi Korean Food is the perfect spot.
 Although it isn’t a dedicated samgyetang place, it offers one of the most affordable bowls of the dish in town.
-With prices below $10, this is a great choice for a casual meal or a quick Korean food fix.
+Priced slightly above $10, it is a great choice for a casual meal or a quick Korean food fix.
 Despite the budget-friendly price, the soup delivers a noticeable ginseng aroma with hints of red dates.
 It also comes with a decent portion of chicken — making it both satisfying and easy on the wallet.

 Where: 190 Middle Rd, Fortune Centre, #02-18, Singapore 188979